DioxusLabs/dioxus/packages/core/README.md

 If you don't want to use a crate that uses unsafe, then this crate is not for you.

 However, we are always interested in decreasing the scope of the core VirtualDom to make it easier to review.
-We'd be happy to welcome PRs that can eliminate unsafe code while still upholding the numerous variants required to execute certain features.
+We'd be happy to welcome PRs that can eliminate unsafe code while still upholding the numerous invariants required to execute certain features.